b3h1m0th/d0ck3r-5t4t10n/README.md

 * https://yourhost:3001/

-### Strict reverse proxies

-This image uses a self-signed certificate by default.
-This naturally means the scheme is `https`.
-If you are using a reverse proxy which validates certificates, you need to [disable this check for the container](https://docs.linuxserver.io/faq#strict-proxy).

 **Modern GUI desktop apps may have compatibility issues with the latest Docker syscall restrictions.
 You can use Docker with the `--security-opt seccomp=unconfined` setting to allow these syscalls on hosts with older Kernels or libseccomp versions.**

 ### Security